xiaoxiae/videos/12-state-space/SCRIPT.md

 **m6:** Given these two small functions, we can tackle the BFS itself.
 It will take two arguments: a starting state and a stop condition, which will be a function that takes in a state and returns True if it's an ending one, so the algorithm knows when to stop searching.
-You might be thinking that this is a bit pointless, since we could just pass the position of the escape and check against it when running the algorithm and while this is true, this allows us to support more complex ways of ending the BFS like multiple escape tiles.
+You might be thinking that this is a bit pointless, since we could just pass the position of the escape and check against it when running the algorithm and while this is true, this way allows us to support more complex ways of ending the BFS like multiple escape tiles.

 **m7:** As we've previously discussed, the algorithm uses a queue of states to explore, beginning with the starting one.
 To record the states that we've already discovered and don't want to add to the queue again, we'll use Python's built-in set.